szczyglis-dev/ultimate-chain-parser/README.md

 **Options:**

+**- use_dataset** - boolean, enables operation on a dataset prepared by the previous element, instead of its parsed output, allows to transfer between elements an already ready set of prepared data.
+Don't use in first element of chain when starting from raw input (because at the beginning there is no prepared dataset from the previous element)

-**- regex_all** - Regular expressions to replace the matched string.
-The matching takes place throughout the document, you can enter several phrases on new lines.
+**- regex** - Regular expressions to replace the appropriate strings.
+You can enter several phrases on new lines.

   *Syntax:* /REGEX/ => "REPLACED STRING" (one pattern per line)